pawelzeja098/Pose-Estimation-Testing-YOLO-mmpose/README.md

-## Testing MMPoseInterferencer on videos
+## Testing MMPoseInterferencer "human" on videos

+Results are available to see in ResultsVideo folder, tried to upload them there but its not working

 https://github.com/user-attachments/assets/5c5ed4af-f575-49c4-887e-e1158217a7c2